antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 ## .NET 5 Highlights

-Let's take a look at some of the release highlights that we expect to deliver with .NET 5.0, in November.
-This will paint a clearer picture on the improvements you'll get to take advantage of in your development process and in production.
+Let's take a look at some of the release highlights that we expect to deliver with .NET 5, in November.
+Many of these changes are included, in part or in full, in Preview 4.
+The highlights will paint a clearer picture on the improvements you'll get to take advantage of in your development process and in production when you adopt .NET 5.

 * Performance -- Improve [performance throughout the product](https://github.com/dotnet/runtime/pulls?page=2&q=is%3Apr+is%3Aclosed+label%3Atenet-performance).
    * [Regular expressions](https://devblogs.microsoft.com/dotnet/regex-performance-improvements-in-net-5/)